 - Ensuring all steps are taken to maintain the school site security and students physical safety.

 - Working and communicating regularly with parents to build an understanding of the school’s responsibility to ensure the welfare of all students including the need for external agencies when it is deemed necessary.

 - Regular whole safeguarding training creating a measured, generic approach to identifying and addressing concerns raised.

 - Ensuring all staff are able to recognise the signs and symptoms of abuse and are aware of the schools procedures, lines of communication in order to take appropriate action.

 - Monitoring students who have been identified as having welfare or safeguarding concerns;

 - Keeping confidential records which are stored securely and shared appropriately with other professionals.

 - Developing and maintaining effective and supportive partnership working with external agencies in order to promote student wellbeing.

-- BBA Bromley – Alex Leng and Deputy DSLs are Sophie Grinham and Rani Chahal
+- BBA Bromley – Rani Chahal and Deputy DSL is Sophie Grinham

 Please note all staff, including Agency Staff, are all suitably vetted to ensure the safety and wellbeing of all students is paramount.